 The Board has a responsibility to ensure that all expenditure of school funds is clearly linked to the business of the school and does not at any time provide unreasonable and personal benefit from those funds to any individual or groups of individuals.
-Ensure expenditure is in line with our Special Catholic Character.
+The Board will ensure expenditure is in line with our Special Catholic Character.